 So, here we go with some ideas of what to do in Slovenia!

 Wander around Ljubljana

 I personally think Ljubljana is one of the most charming capitals in Europe.
-Like the whole country it’s rather small and easy to walk around – that’s actually one of the best things to do in Ljubljana.
+As the whole country, it’s rather small and easy to walk around – that’s actually one of the best things to do in Ljubljana.

 Admire Plecnik’s architecture of Ljubljana

 Stephanie from History Fangirl enjoyed the architecture of Ljubljana created by Joze Plecnik:

 “My favorite thing when traveling is to visit UNESCO World Heritage Sites.